All TopicsNewsCultureJapanese Snacks & CandyFood & DrinkTravelEntertainmentMember Spotlight

 Energy Drinks for Colds

 If you’ve caught a cold or are on the cusp of catching one, drinks containing Vitamin C and even carrot extract are said to be beneficial.
 If you don’t have time to grab an orange and eat a carrot before heading to work, these are the next best thing (maybe).
-This type is especially good for preventing colds while enjoying a winter in Japan
+This type is especially good for preventing colds while enjoying winter in Japan

 Yunker Royal Premium 50